 Negotiating with External Agencies

-Procedures for Negotiating with External Agencies
+Procedures for EIU Departments Negotiating with External Agencies

 Department representatives are encouraged to expand resource support for their graduate programs by initiating and negotiating graduate assistantship agreements with external agencies.
 A negotiated agreement must follow the format approved by the University Counsel titled Graduate Assistantship Agreement with an External Agency.
+Students are prohibited from negotiating their own external agreements without departmental oversight.

 The steps outlined in the Contract Information for a Graduate Assistantship Agreement with an External Agency section below match the information blanks located on the contract form and are provided to insure that all of the required contract information is obtained.

-Before initiating negotiations, departments must contact the assistantships manager in The Graduate School with information on the number of contracts being negotiated to insure that the correct number of matching tuition waivers are approved and budgeted prior to reaching the signature stage of negotiations.
+Before initiating negotiations, departments must contact the assistantships manager in The Graduate School with information on the number of contracts being negotiated to ensure that the correct number of matching tuition waivers are approved and budgeted prior to reaching the signature stage of negotiations.
 Graduate coordinators serve as the department contact for externally negotiated contracts.

 - Contract Information for a Graduate Assistantship Agreement with An External Agency